Evolution is Driven by Natural Autoencoding: Reframing Species, Interaction Codes, Cooperation, and Sexual Reproduction: Basic Definitions

-We have already used the term interaction: \textit{Interactions} are mutual relationships between two or more entities (termed interactors) in which the interactors transmit or exchange energy, matter or information.
+Interactions are mutual relationships between two or more entities (termed interactors) in which the interactors transmit or exchange energy, matter or information; an exchange of information often involves matter and energy.
+A \textit{process} is an ordered set of interactions.

-Sustainable types of interactions are characterized by \textit{repetition and sequence}.
-Metabolic interactions, for example, are organized in repeating, sequential pathways---one interaction connected to the next in line~\cite{judgeDodd2020Metabolism}.
-Cycles of reproduction, growth, aging and death are accessible examples of the universality of repeated, sequential interactions.
+Sustainable interactions are characterized by \textit{repetition and sequence}.
+Metabolic interactions, for example, are organized in repeating, sequential pathways---in each pathway one interaction is connected to the next in line~\cite{judgeDodd2020Metabolism}.

+Cycles of reproduction, growth, aging, illness, predation and death are accessible examples of the universality of repeated, sequential interactions.